TheeranatSri/DADS7202_project_1/README.md

     The data were collected from the Taiwan Economic Journal for the years 1999 to 2009.
     Company bankruptcy was defined based on the business regulations of the Taiwan Stock Exchange (Y = Bankrupt (0/1), X has 95 features).
-2. Data Preparation:
+2. Data Pre-Processing:\
-3. Data Pre-Processing:
+   Use Random over sampler method to adjust imbalance data label.

-4. Data Splitting:\
+3. Data Splitting:\
     We split data into 2 sets which are Train (56%)/Validate (24%)/Test (20%)
 ## ML Model
 ## Results on Validated data